Indian calligraphy

 Indian calligraphy is the Indian tradition of calligraphy.
 The art form has served multiple purposes since its inception in the second century BCE, including the duplication of religious texts and as a form of basic communication.

 History

 Early calligraphy (2nd century BCE – 6th century CE)

-Beginning in the 2nd century AD, Indic language was transferred using birch bark as a writing surface.
+Beginning in the 2nd century AD, Indic languages was transferred using birch bark as a writing surface.
 Locally, the birch bark was called Bhojpatra in India – patra meaning leaf/bark/sheet in Sanskrit.
 Palm leaves were used as a substitute to paper, even after paper was available for Indic manuscripts.
 The leaves were commonly used because they were a good surface for pen writing, which created the delicate and decorative handwriting that is known as calligraphy today.
 Both sides of these leaves were used and they were stacked on top of each other.
 People then created holes on the leaves and held them together by string, thus creating the early Indian manuscripts, also common in Southeast Asia at the time.